davidlacedonia/javascript/scope_and_closures/modules/README.md

 There are two requirements for the module pattern to be exercised.

 1. There must be an outer enclosing function, and it must be invoked at least once.
-2. The enclosing funciton must return back at lest one inner funciton, so that the inner function has closure over the private scope, and can access and/or modify that private state.
+2. The enclosing function must return back at lest one inner function, so that the inner function has closure over the private scope, and can access and/or modify that private state.

 A slight variation on this pattern is when you only care to have one instance, a singleton of sorts.